shigenobu/PurpleSofa/README.md

     }

 * Ipv4 socket is treated as ipv6 socket.
-* If server is listening on ipv6, client is enable to connect to server like v4.
+* If server is listening on ipv6, client is able to connect to server like v4.

 ---